Umarovm/PowerSchool-XSS-POC/README.md

 `sharetype = "whatever is after sharetype=",`

 When quotes are passed after sharetype=, they are not escaped.
 So a quote may be able to close the string and then a semicolon following that quote may be able to end the whole variable assignment statement.
-JavaScript code can be appended afterwards and then be followed by a comment operator, "//", to make the interpreter ignore the quote and comma that follows:
+JavaScript code can be appended afterwards and then be followed by a comment operator, "//", to make it ignore the quote and comma that follows:

 /guardian/forms.html?sharetype=";alert()//